words that evoke imagination

 Karen Seneferu: Karen grew up in Oakland California.
 She received a B.A. in English from University of California, Berkeley and a M.A. in English at Cal State East Bay.
 Interested in how individuals can be a part of mainstream society and maintain cultural identity, Karen created a program that removes fear and anxiety for basic skills students.
 The program is called Take Flight, and incorporates, art, technology, reading, writing and gallery visits.
 At the center of the program is the idea that narrative is art and art is narrative.
 Karen is a self-taught artist, whose work has been exhibited in museums and galleries from the West Coast to East Coast.
 Karen's teaching philosophy mirrors her artistic approach, with the foundational belief that every space has the potential for creative output, education, and healing.
 At the root of Karen’s teaching is the idea that reading, writing and critical thinking are tools for students to achieve their own self-empowerment.

 Alex Sterling: Alex grew up in the suburbs of Boston, Massachusetts, and got his B.A. in philosophy and religious studies at Macalester College in St. Paul, Minnesota.
 Alex has an M.A. in philosophy from Purdue University and an M.A. in English from Cal State East Bay.
-The first M.A. was the only time Alex ever dropped out of school, leaving a Midwest Ph.D program to move to California, grow his hair (now falling out), become an indie rock songwriter, and join the ranks of rock musicians with bad jobs.
+The first M.A. was the only time Alex ever dropped out of school, leaving a Midwest PhD program to move to California, grow his hair (now falling out), become an indie rock songwriter, and join the ranks of rock musicians with bad jobs.
+(Alex led a rock band called Desoto Reds for many years.)
 At age 30 Alex began his teaching career with three years at Portola Middle School in El Cerrito and two at Hayward High School, where he taught in the Puente Program, before starting to teach college English.
 Alex has taught English composition at Cal State East Bay, Laney College in Oakland, and at LMC, where he happily became a full time member of the English/ESL department in 2006.
-Alex currently teaches English 90 and English 221, is involved with Puente and the Honors Program, and is looking forward to teaching Philosophy 2 in the fall semester of 2011.
-Alex is also the faculty lead for the Center for Academic Support.
-Alex has an adorable family – wife Julianne, and two little boys, Jasper and Adlai – and still finds time to write songs and play with his band, Desoto Reds.
-He likes to read novels, progressive journalism, and a bit of political philosophy.
+He currently teaches English 90, English 221, and Philosophy 2.
+Alex has an adorable family – wife Julianne, and two boys, Jasper and Adlai.
+He likes to read novels, progressive journalism, and political philosophy.

 Cora Stryker: Before Cora got her Masters in English, she worked as a field biologist in the rain forest with rare and endangered plants.
 She loves teaching, traveling, good food and friends.
 Originally from Boston, she earned her B.A.from Brown University in Biology and her MA in English from UC Davis.
 She will probably admit to you at some point in the semester that she writes fiction and nonfiction and is, at present, working on three novels and a nonfiction book.
 She was awarded the 2008-9 Steinbeck Fellowship at San Jose State University for her first novel, and first place in the 2007 University of California Poet Laureate Award for her poem "Night Silences Nothing."
 She looks forward to seeing you in the classroom and helping you to write more clearly, understand literature more deeply and, hopefully, laugh.